Rodan and Fields Lash Boost: A Popular Eyelash Enhancer. But Is It Really Safe?

-While Rodan and Fields touts excellent results of 90% of test participants experiencing fuller looking lashes after repeated use and 85% reporting longer looking lashes (I don't know the difference between fuller and longer looking that creates the 5% differential), it tells you in the fine print that the test group consists of only 41 participants.
+Rodan and Fields touts excellent results of 90% of test participants experiencing fuller looking lashes after repeated use, and 85% reporting longer looking lashes after repeated use.
+Admittedly, we’re not really sure of the difference between fuller and longer looking that creates the 5% differential.
+However, the fine-print also states that the test group consists of only 41 participants.

-Considering the price point and marketing splash the company is trying to make with this product, the test group is astoundingly small and subject to scrutiny.
+Considering the price point and marketing splash the company is trying to make with this product, the test group seems astonishingly small.

-It would be more compelling to see independent testing of the product compared to competing eye serums intended for the same purpose.
+What we’d really like to see is an independent testing of the product compared to competing eye serums intended for the same purpose.